 How to visit Naoshima Island

 You can reach to Naoshima from Okayama Prefecture, too.
 It takes 20 mins from Uno Port in Okayama by ferry.
 From Uno Port to Uno Station, it takes 5 mins on foot.
-There is a special extra bus running between Uno Station and Okayama Station.
+There is a special extra bus running between Uno Station and Okayama Station (60 mins) where the Shinkansen bullet train stops.

 Local delicacies in Takamatsu